OMaraLab/Software_Installation/README.md

 ## Compatibility Notes

 ### GPU Compatibility (2023-2024)
 Testing between 2023 and late 2024 demonstrates that GROMACS with Plumed cannot be compiled for AMD GPUs.
-This limitation affects:
-- AMD Instinct MI series GPUs
-- AMD Radeon Pro series GPUs
-- AMD GPU acceleration backends

 Compilation issues stem from incompatibilities between Plumed's patching mechanism and AMD's ROCm/HIP frameworks.
 NVIDIA CUDA is the supported GPU acceleration platform for GROMACS-Plumed installations.